 the SG Constitution are available on the Student Government web page.

-Hiring for the following academic year’s SPUD Directors are held in the spring semester.
+Hiring for the following academic year’s CAB members occurs in the spring semester.

 A variety of intramural sports are offered, including co-ed volleyball, men’s basketball,